 4. Click Export once you have selected the desired settings and your PDF will begin preparations for export.
 You should see a blue notification bar at the top your screen.
 Please keep your browser window open during this time.

 5. You will see a new notification status when your PDF is ready for export with a button that says Download PDF.
 Click on the button to download your PDF directly to your computer.

-More details on TIF, LAS and OBJ files
+More details on TIF, LAS, OBJ, and DSM files

 The high resolution orthotiff file that is generated with every map processing job is a georeferenced 2D aerial map with a resolution of approximately 2 inches per pixel.
 You can take the TIF file and add mark ups or annotations on top either directly in your Skycatch account or in another program.
 You can also import your TIF files into software such as ArcGIS for further viewing and manipulation.
-It can also be opened with any application or software that supports TIF formats.
+It can also be opened with any application or software that supports TIF formats, such as Bluebeam, Google Earth, Sketchup, Autodesk tools, and more.
 We have noticed that TIF files larger than 500mb can not be opened with a native photo previewer.
 In cases like these, we would recommend using Photoshop, QGIS, GIMP, or similar program.

 3D Point Cloud (LAS):

 A point cloud is a large collection of points that represent the 3D surface of the area captured by a drone and contains the most reliable 3D data possible.
 WGS84 is the default coordinate system in which Skycatch typically delivers point cloud data.
 The vertical datum our UTM data is delivered in is WGS84 height above ellipsoid.
 You can view the 3D point cloud directly in your viewer by following the instructions in our guide here.